 Bonus points: The person or MSP who comes on board after you will be praising your name for the excellent documentation you’ve created for them.

-Hopefully, your predecessor made every effort to apply software updates regularly to the apps, network devices, and management tools on the network.
+Hopefully, your predecessor knew how to manage a network and made every effort to apply software updates regularly to the apps, devices, and management tools.
 Patches, after all, are the main line of defense against known security vulnerabilities.
 They also eliminate major bugs that can frustrate admins and users alike.

 Lest you find out the hard way that the last person responsible for managing the network did a less-than-stellar job of keeping up to date with software releases, however, downloading and installing the latest updates should be near the top of your agenda.

-Out-of-date licences are a configuration issue you’d do well to address sooner rather than later.
+Out-of-date licenses or non-compliant systems are configuration issues you’d do well to address sooner rather than later.
 You don’t want to wait until a device fails to find out that the licensing agreement for it has lapsed, and you don’t have access to vendor support at the time you need it most—your first weeks with a new network.

-And that’s not all you have to worry about if your licences are out of date.
-The issue could also result in unexpected bills for your company or your client, especially because some software vendors look to extract revenue from customers who use products without valid licences.
-Since outdated licences both make your job harder and put companies at compliance risk, don’t put licensing audits on the backburner.
+And that’s not all you have to worry about.
+The issue could also result in unexpected bills for your company or your client, especially because some software vendors look to extract revenue from customers who use products without valid licenses.
+Since outdated licenses both make your job harder and put companies at compliance risk, don’t put licensing audits on the back burner.

-Over time, network equipment can show the effects of its age—performance starts to slow, vendors stop providing security patches and software updates leaving vulnerabilities in the network, and they lose compatibility with newer devices on the network.
+Over time, network equipment can show the effects of its age—performance starts to slow, vendors stop providing security patches and software updates leaving vulnerabilities in the network, and they lose compatibility with newer devices.

-Not only do they become a pain to manage, but they also act as attack vectors that bad actors might use to get onto the network.
+Not only do they become a pain to manage, but they also act as attack vectors that bad actors might use.

-Once you’ve completed steps one through five, which will help you make an immediate impact and take care of any network vulnerabilities left by your predecessor, it’s time to take on policies, processes, and long-term improvements.
+Once you’ve completed steps one through seven, which will help you make an immediate impact and take care of any vulnerabilities left by your predecessor, it’s time to take on policies, processes, and long-term improvements.

-Using the network map, you can identify any personal devices connected to the network and determine if a BYOD (bring your own device) policy is necessary.
+Using the network map, you can identify any personal devices that are connected and determine if a BYOD (bring your own device) policy is necessary.
 If the company already has one, you can review it and fill in any gaps.

 If they don’t have a BYOD policy and there are tons of personal devices on the network, you’ll have to build one.
 Here are some of the initial questions you should ask when starting from scratch: